 Peter Deckers has had a long and distinguished career as an academic leader and surgeon at UConn Health, but what he is most passionate about is teaching medical students.

-So, as he gets ready to retire from his 55-year career this June, the university hopes to honor his legacy by establishing the Peter Deckers Distinguished Chair of Academic Surgery.
-Colleagues hope to raise $3 million to fund this new leadership position that would come with a programming fund for surgical residents.
+So, as he gets ready to retire from his 55-year career this June, the university hopes to honor his legacy by establishing The Peter J. Deckers, MD General Surgery Residency Program Endowment.
+Colleagues hope to raise $3 million to fund the general surgery residency program at UConn School of Medicine.

 “The goal is to honor his role as an educator and support continuing surgical education at the institution, particularly at the residency level,” said Brian D. Shames, M.D., Associate Professor of Surgery at UConn Health and Decker’s son-in-law.

 Deckers has lead UConn Health in several capacities over course of his career.
 He became chair of the Department of Surgery in 1987 and eventually moved on to become a long-serving dean of the School of Medicine and executive vice president of UConn Health.
 He officially retired in 2008 but continued parttime, returning to the Health Center twice a week to teach a course to medical students and treat patients as a surgical oncologist.